 Formatting the Submission

 Submissions may be written on any subject of the author’s choice.
 Preference will be given to submissions related to the MH annual theme.
-The 2023 Signatures Series theme is Roots and Routes, the Movement and Settlement of Missourians.
-We are calling on our partners and MH friends for submissions that focus around this theme, however, we will also consider other humanities-minded ideas.
+We are calling on our partners and MH friends for submissions that focus around the annual theme, however, we will also consider other humanities-minded ideas.